guilycst/go-htmx-todo-list/README.md

 HTMX can use those HTML reponses to dinamically swap parts of the page without the need of reloading the whole page (like a traditional form submit would do).
 This enables the app to have interactivity similar to JavaScript Frameworks/Libraries but without the need to actually write (as much) JavaScript.

-To page styling is handled by the Tailwind CSS Standalone CLI, it will process the .hmtl files at ./templates a generate a resulting CSS file at ./dist/output.css that is also served by the Go server.
+The page styling is handled by the Tailwind CSS Standalone CLI, it will process the .hmtl files at ./templates a generate a resulting CSS file at ./dist/output.css that is also served by the Go server.

 # How to run